skyesaj/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+:relational Databases store data that is related.
+SQL is used to manipulate the data presented.

 - [ ] Why do tables need a `primary key`?

+: Tables need a primary key so they can be identified easy.

 - [ ] What is the name given to a table column that references the primary key on another table.

+: It is called Forgeign Key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+: you would need at least three tables.

 ## Minimum Viable Product